rails/rails/guides/source/form_helpers.md

 </form>
 ```

-You'll notice that the HTML contains `input` element with type `hidden`.
+You'll notice that the HTML contains an `input` element with type `hidden`.
 This `input` is important, because the form cannot be successfully submitted without it.
-The hidden input element has name attribute of `utf8` enforces browsers to properly respect your form's character encoding and is generated for all forms whether their actions are "GET" or "POST".
-The second input element with name `authenticity_token` is a security feature of Rails called **cross-site request forgery protection**, and form helpers generate it for every non-GET form (provided that this security feature is enabled).
+The hidden input element with the name `utf8` enforces browsers to properly respect your form's character encoding and is generated for all forms whether their action is "GET" or "POST".

+The second input element with the name `authenticity_token` is a security feature of Rails called **cross-site request forgery protection**, and form helpers generate it for every non-GET form (provided that this security feature is enabled).
 You can read more about this in the [Security Guide](security.html#cross-site-request-forgery-csrf).

 ### A Generic Search Form